tracel-ai/burn/examples/lstm-forecasting/README.md

 - Define a custom dataset for timeseries prediction.
 We implement the [timeseries-1d-stocks Dataset](https://huggingface.co/datasets/edarchimbaud/timeseries-1d-stocks) from HuggingFace hub.
 - Create a data pipeline from a raw dataset to a batched fast DataLoader with time step windows and min-max feature scaling.
-- Define a Simple NN model for time series prediction using Burn Modules.
+- Define a LSTM network for time series prediction using Burn Modules.

 > **Note**
 > This example makes use of the HuggingFace [`datasets`](https://huggingface.co/docs/datasets/index)